jstreifel-33/reading-notes/code-401-python/class-31.md

 ### What is Next.js?

-So let's get a little less candid.
+Let's get a little less candid.

 Next.js is a React Framework that aims to have best-in-class developer experience.
 It includes the following features: